-“Marketing is dated back to 4000 BC when Egyptians used is in the form of papyrus to convey the sale messages.”
+“Marketing is dated back to 4000 BC when Egyptians used it in the form of papyrus to convey the sale messages.”

 In the 1960s, companies were exploring different ways to use media for marketing such as radio and print.

-Marketing is about exposure and selling your brand and so does guerrilla marketing.
-Unlike traditional marketing or doing it is a gentleman way, guerrilla marketing is kind of different as it’s a means of hoping to capture the attention at the unique locations by opting in unusual ways.
+Marketing is about the brand being revealed and marketed and so is the marketing of guerrilla companies.
+Unlike conventional marketing or doing it in a gentleman’s way, guerrilla marketing is kind of different because it is a means of hoping to catch publicity by selecting unconventional ways at the specific locations.

-If guerrilla marketing gives you tons of benefits, then, it doesn’t mean it’s everyone’s cup of tea.
-It needs creativity and proper execution to make the idea viral in the right place at the right time for the right person.
+When guerrilla marketing offers you lots of benefits then it doesn’t mean it’s the cup of tea for everybody.
+It needs imagination and proper execution to make the concept viral at the right moment for the right person.

 Guerrilla marketing was coined Jay Conrad Levinson in his 1984 book ‘Guerrilla Advertising’.
 Nowadays, it’s related to small businesses with limited funding.
 Nonetheless, it seduced big corporations to use it for the exposure and increasing ROI many-folds.